verbb/formie/docs/theming/theme-config.md

 # Theme Config
-Using theme config is the recommended way to customize Formie's rendered HTML.
+Using theme config is the recommended way to customise Formie's rendered HTML.

 It gives you control over the HTML tags and attributes used to build a form, including pages, rows, fields, buttons, and more.
 That makes it useful for changing classes, adding attributes, adjusting wrappers, or changing the tag used for a particular part of the output.